S

 Where To Find the Song Thrush

-The habitat of the song thrush is extensive, and it is found in forests, mountains, shrublands, and woods.
+The song thrush’s habitat is extensive, and it is found in forests, mountains, shrublands, and woodlands.
 It is very fond of backyard gardens, urban parks, and farms.
 In other words, it inhabits temperate areas where food is abundant.

 Song Thrush Nests